retro16/acsi2stm/doc/tools.md

 **Warning:** The GemDrive protocol changes between versions.
 If you use `GEMDRIVE.TOS`, you must update it just before flashing the new firmware so at next reboot the new driver will be in sync with the ACSI2STM unit.

+**Warning:** This tool is not compatible with the PIO variant of the ACSI2STM firmware.

 SWAPTEST.TOS